ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 I became disappointed with Alice Bailey, Charles Leadbeater and the like for various reasons.
 As a kid, I admired Jiddu Krishnamurti.
 When I learned his backstory only a few years ago, I was appalled.
-I was so disappointed that Alice Bailey would fall for this "millenarian" or "manichean" idea that some individual will appear to "save us all."
+I was so disappointed that Alice Bailey would fall for this "millenarian" or "Manichean" idea that some individual will appear to "save us all."
 I was heartened that Krishnamurti turned away from all that.